kartoffelquadrat/ServiceDevProdToggle/README.md

 ## Context

-The context for this demo project is a slightly modified version of the TimeService, a minimal RESTful service with just only a single resource: ```/time```.
+The context for this demo project is a slightly modified version of the TimeService, a minimal RESTful service with only a single resource: ```/time```.
 A ```GET``` request on that resource is answered with a time-string.

 We assume that the service must run on different ports - depending on its current environment: